 On May 21, 1985, the council's newly-formed First Degree ceremonial team inducted 20 new members into our council.
 This class would be known as both the largest group of inductees in recent years and the most active and productive; four of the members of that class have become Grand Knights and four others became officers or chairmen in the council.

 Our council was proud to have a role in two events of national importance; being assigned a block to provide crowd control during our Holy Father's motorcade through the streets of Los Angeles in 1987 and helping the State Council raise money for a float in the Rose Bowl Parade honoring the Columbian Quincentennial of 1992.

 COUNCIL #3744 TODAY

 Today, the Fr Emil Kapaun Council has about fifty program committees, holding over seventy meetings, and activities each year for the enjoyment and edification of its members.
 The council also participates in dozens of additional events attended by officers and Fourth Degree members.

-As we progress toward our first half-century and beyond, we pray for God's inspiration and guidance in doing our works of Charity, Unity,Fraternity continued and Patriotism.
+As we continue to grow and evolve, we pray for God's inspiration and guidance in doing our works of Charity, Unity,Fraternity continued and Patriotism.

 For a more detailed history, please visit Greg Ullman, Council Historian's, History of K of C Council 3744.